cybersecurity-cnr/DockerChannel/README.md

 # DockerChannel

-This repository allows you to test covert channels implemented on containers.
+DockerChannel is a Python framework that allows to test covert channels among containers.

+In particular, it contains 5 different covert channels that exploit difference resources "poorly" isolated when deploying containers via Docker, i.e., the free memory, the CPU load, the number of processes, the number of TCP sockets, and the number of inodes.
-It is possible to use and evaluate already implemented channels, as well as create new channels.
+DockerChannel allows to use and evaluate the already implemented channels, as well as create new channels.

-This repository represent an outcome of a joint research by [CNR-IMATI](https://imati.cnr.it) and [CNR-IEIIT](https://www.ieiit.cnr.it).
+This repository represents an outcome of a joint research by [CNR-IMATI](https://imati.cnr.it) and [CNR-IEIIT](https://www.ieiit.cnr.it).
 In case of exploitation for research purposes, please mention the following paper.

 *TO BE ADDED ONCE THE PAPER IS ACCEPTED*